-- 4.1 Funding will be made available where a couple have no living children from a current or any previous relationship i.e. if previous living child from current or previous relationship then excluded from subfertility treatment. - 4.2 A child adopted by a patient or adopted in a previous relationship is considered to have the same status as a biological child. - 4.3 Once a patient is accepted for subfertility treatment they will no longer be eligible for further treatment if a pregnancy leading to a live birth occurs or the patient adopts a child.
+- 4.1 Funding will be made available where a couple have no living children from a current or any previous relationship i.e. if previous living child from current or previous relationship then excluded from subfertility treatment. - 4.2 A child adopted by a patient or adopted in a previous relationship is considered to have the same status as a biological child. - 4.3 W here a patient has started a cycle of IVF treatment and they have a pregnancy leading to a live birth, or the patient adopts a child, they can continue to complete this cycle but would not be eligible to start a further new cycle.